Biden scores legislative win as House passes $1.9 trillion COVID relief plan

 Democrats said the package was needed to fight a pandemic that has killed more than 500,000 Americans and thrown millions out of work.

-“The American people need to know that their government is there for them,” House Speaker Nancy Pelosi said in a debate on the House floor.
+“The American people need to know that their government is there for them,” Pelosi said in a debate on the House floor.

 Republicans, who have broadly backed previous COVID-19 spending, said much of the current package was not necessary, highlighting elements such as a subway near Pelosi’s San Francisco district.
 Only 9% of the total would go directly toward fighting the virus, they said.